Do quantum linear solvers offer advantage for networks-based system of linear equations?: Details of the graph families surveyed: construction and input parameters

 \item \textbf{Gaussian random partition graphs:} The underlying principles for the directed Gaussian random partition graph is similar to its undirected version as described in sub-section \ref{Random_graphs_Laplacian}.
 We follow the construction from Ref. \cite{networkx} to build directed Gaussian random partition graphs.
 The values of the parameters to build this graph family are same as the values set in the undirected version.
 We vary $N'$ from $12$ to $10897$ for both the cases.
-Figs. \ref{fig:bettergraph1}(a) and \ref{fig:bettergraph1}(d) have illustrations of two graphs each for without and with source and sink vertices of this family. \item \textbf{Planted partition graphs:} Our construction for the planted partition graph is also similar to their undirected mentioned in the sub-section \ref{Random_graphs_Laplacian}.
+Figure 4(c) contains two instances of this family for without source and sink vertices and Figure \ref{fig:sm_good_inc}(a) has illustrations of two graphs for with source and sink vertices of this family.

+\item \textbf{Planted partition graphs:} Our construction for the planted partition graph is also similar to their undirected mentioned in the sub-section \ref{Random_graphs_Laplacian}.
 Here, we fix the number of vertices present in each partition to be $5$ and vary the number of partitions to grow the graph.
 We set the probability of linking vertices inside a partition to $0.8$ and between the partitions to $0.4$.
 For graphs with sink and source vertices, we vary $N'$ from $228$ to $24405$.
 For graphs without sink and source vertices, we vary $N'$ from $228$ to $20208$.
-Two graphs each for without and with source and sink vertices are presented in Figs. \ref{fig:bettergraph1}(g) and \ref{fig:bettergraph2}(a) respectively.
+Two graphs each for without and with source and sink vertices are presented in Figs. \ref{fig:sm_good_inc}(c) and \ref{fig:sm_good_inc}(e) respectively.